List of Supergirl characters: Lyra Strayd

 Lyra Strayd (portrayed by Tamzin Merchant) is an alien from the planet Starhaven who takes a romantic interest in Winn.

 Demos

-Demos (portrayed by Curtis Lum) is a member of the DEO He later sacrifices his life in an attempt to keep Selena's followers from getting the corpses of Purity and Pestilence.
+Demos (portrayed by Curtis Lum) is a member of the DEO He later sacrifices his life in an attempt to prevent Selena's followers from getting Purity and Pestilence's corpses.

 Rhea

 Rhea (portrayed by Teri Hatcher) is the Queen of Daxam and Mon-El's mother.
 She and Lar Gand journey to Earth in search of Mon-El.
 She is utterly determined to take Mon-El back to Daxam with her.
 She tricks Lena Luthor into helping her build a transporter to bring a Daxamite fleet to conquer Earth.
 Rhea fights Kara in a one-on-one duel for the fate of Earth, but refuses to halt the invasion despite losing, and is killed when Kara activates a weapon that laces Earth's atmosphere with lead dust.
 Prior to her death, Mon-El reveals to his mother that he knows that she killed his father all along due to his awareness of her immorality.
 Thus, he will grieve over his father but not her.

 Hatcher previously portrayed Lois Lane in Lois & Clark: The New Adventures of Superman and Ella Lane in Smallville.